-From all three quadratic stability methods (V-F, TS and LIN) the linearization method is the less conservative for both pairs (n = 4, p = 2) and (n = 5, p = 2): LIN method has obtained a minimum of points.
-The second place goes to the V-F method and the most conservative is the two-step method.
-When the affine system has become more complex (increased n) the LIN and TS methods have become more conservative on the contrary to the V-F method.
+From all four quadratic stability methods (V-F, TS, LIN and HEN) the linearization method is the less conservative for a first pair (n = 4, p = 2) and the henrion's quadratic method is the less conservative for a second pair (n = 5, p = 2): these methods have obtained a minimum of points.
+The third place goes to the V-F method and the most conservative is the two-step method.
+When the affine system has become more complex (increased n) the LIN and TS methods have become more conservative on the contrary to the V-F method and HEN method.